Laraine Day: Career

 Her roles for other studios were often far more stimulating than those MGM gave her, including a prominent supporting part in the Irish melodrama My Son, My Son!
 (1940).
 She also starred in the Alfred Hitchcock thriller Foreign Correspondent (1940) with Joel McCrea and the psychological mystery The Locket (1946) with Robert Mitchum, Brian Aherne, and Gene Raymond.
 In 1941, she was voted the number one "star of tomorrow" in Hollywood.
 Also in 1941, she was Ronald Reagan's leading lady in the Western comedy The Bad Man, starring top-billed Wallace Beery and Lionel Barrymore.
 That same year, she made her stage debut opposite Gregory Peck in the national theater tour of Angel Street.

 She was released from her contract with MGM of her own discretion in May 1946 and signed a contract with RKO in December of that year.
 The contract stated that she would make one film a year for five years, earning $100,000 per film.
 Throughout her film career, she was paired opposite major film stars, including Lana Turner, Cary Grant, and John Wayne.
-In the 1940s, she made guest appearances on radio in both Lux Radio Theatre and The Screen Guild Theater.
+In the 1940s, she made guest appearances on radio on both Lux Radio Theatre and The Screen Guild Theater.

 In May 1951, she began hosting a television show alternately called Daydreaming with Laraine and The Laraine Day Show.
 In May 1952, she was signed to a midnight-to-3 a.m. interview series with New York radio station WMGM featuring interviews related to politics, show business, and sports.
 She also made stage appearances in Lost Horizon, the 1973 revival of The Women, and a revival of The Time of the Cuckoo.